Mode of StudyFull-time

 Careers and opportunities

-You'll graduate from this course with the ability to lead, or be part of, a team undertaking strategic projects, from initiation through to completion.
+You'll graduate with the ability to lead or be part of a team on strategic projects, and have a solid understanding of project management principles and processes.

 - project management